Propaganda is the art of influencing opinion.

 - We've Never Been Licked follows a student enrolling in Texas A&M University during WWII, he eventually infiltrates a Japanese spy ring at the college and is part of the Battle of Midway.

 - Ip Man, in addition to being an excellent action movie, is often considered to be borderline propaganda, demonizing foreigners and glorifying the Chinese.
+The film and its sequels also rewrite Ip Man's political stance to be more politically correct in modern China, ignoring his affiliation with the anti-communist Kuomintang and the fact that he fled to Hong Kong not to escape persecution by the Japanese, but by the Communist Party.

 - I Am Cuba is a Soviet propaganda film from 1964 showing how capitalists and Americans victimized the poor people of Cuba, only for the people to rise up in revolution.
+The film flopped for being too stylish and making capitalism look fun, but was later appreciated by Hollywood directors for the same reason.

-- The Aeneid.
-Emperor Octavian Caesar Augustus commissioned Virgil to write this Roman propaganda.
+- The Aeneid: Emperor Octavian Caesar Augustus commissioned Virgil to write this Roman propaganda.
 More information here.

 - Uncle Tom's Cabin is a novel written by Harriet Beecher Stowe.
 Published in 1853, its purpose was to attack the institution of slavery and further the cause of abolitionism.
 It worked, in the North at least, while simultaneously making a lot of slave-holding Southerners really angry.